GUIDE TO BUYING OR SELLING VIRGINIA REAL ESTATE

 The title insurance binder and the policies issued after settlement represent an insurance company's obligation to protect the insured's interest in the property.
 The insurance company may choose to insure against loss or damage due to known defects.
 These include slight surveying errors, judgments against persons with similar names or incomplete notary acknowledgments.

 The most important benefit of title insurance is protection against matters you cannot discover examining the public records.
 Examples are fraud, forgery, missing heirs and clerical mistakes in indexing documents or posting taxes.
-Newer, enhanced policies (The First American Title Insurance Company “Eagle” Policy, for example), also cover building and subdivision code violations as well as post-closing matters such as identity theft.
-The Eagle policy has an inflation guard feature that increases coverage over time at no additional premium.
+Newer, enhanced policies also cover building and subdivision code violations as well as post-closing matters such as identity theft.
+The enhanced policy has an inflation guard feature that increases coverage over time at no additional premium.

 The lender will require title insurance to protect the amount of the loan but this does not protect the buyer's equity.
 The amount of lender's title insurance declines as the loan balance pays down.
 A policy issued to a prior owner does not protect the buyer either.
 To obtain protection for his growing equity, the buyer can get an owner's title insurance policy.
 We recommend the enhanced owner's title insurance in most situations.
 The additional premium collected at settlement is usually not significant when compared to the amount of coverage.
 The buyer pays the premium only once, at settlement, while the coverage continues forever.